 - Stevia: Because it’s a natural sweetener and has a zero glycemic index, stevia doesn’t affect blood sugar at all, and it won’t feed the yeast.
 It’s the only natural sweetener I use in Stage One of the diet.

 - Sweet Potato: naturally sweet, this low glycemic vegetable won’t spike blood sugar levels, and will provide excellent fiber and a host of antioxidants to help reduce inflammation (a major symptom for many with candida).
-Sweet potatoes are also a great source of beta carotene, and may help to reduce risk of heavy metals (another factor that’s present in many with candida).
+Sweet potatoes are also a great source of beta carotene, and may help to reduce risk of heavy metals (another factor that’s present in many people with candida).

 So what are you waiting for?
 Go bake some cookies!